Hanif7586/zavisoft/README.md

 No accidental vertical scrolling from horizontal swipes

-2 Who Owns the Vertical Scroll and Why
+2. Who Owns the Vertical Scroll and Why

 Vertical Scroll Owner: NestedScrollView

 There is exactly ONE vertical scrollable in the entire screen:

 NestedScrollView(
   headerSliverBuilder: ...,
   body: TabBarView(...)
 )
 Why NestedScrollView?

-Because we need:
+Required for:

 Collapsible header (SliverAppBar)